findingmarbles/Retromat/README_dev.md

 [![Build Status](https://travis-ci.org/findingmarbles/Retromat.svg?branch=master)](https://travis-ci.org/findingmarbles/Retromat)

-Setting up a dev environment on Uberspace
+Setting up a dev instance on Uberspace
 ========

 Only in German for know.
 Let us know if you need an English version.